 10. Named Entity Recognition

 Named entity recognition (NER) is a subfield of information extraction that deals with finding and categorizing named entities.
 It transfroms an unstructured document into predefined categories.
 People’s names, organizations, locations, events, dates, and monetary values are common categories.
 Except for the fact that the extracted keywords are added to predefined categories, NER and keyword extraction are somewhat comparable.
-Many pre-trained NER algorithm implementations exist that you can use without needing any labelled data of your own to train on.
+Many pre-trained NER algorithm implementations exist that you can use without needing any labelled data to train on.

 Natural Language Processing Techniques – Key Takeaways

-- Regardless of the NLP application, you are implementing, some of these NLP techniques, such as tokenization, lemmatization, and stop word removal, fall under the category of text pre-processing.
+- Regardless of the NLP application you are implementing, some of these NLP techniques, such as tokenization, lemmatization, and stop word removal, fall under the category of text pre-processing.
 Pre-processing steps tend to be similar for most NLP-based problems.

 - Other methods in this list, such as TF-IDF, keyword extraction, text summarization, and NER, are more effective at analyzing texts.
 As a result of their ease in extracting useful information from the text, they can also act as the foundation when training NLP models to perform classification tasks.